Political Financing Handbook for Nomination Contestants and Financial Agents (EC 20182) – October 2021

 Property or services used before or after the nomination contest

-Expenses for property or services used before or after the nomination contest are only nomination campaign expenses to the extent that they were incurred as an incidence of the contest.
+Expenses for property or services used before or after the nomination contest are nomination campaign expenses if they were incurred as an incidence of the contest.
+Some expenses are not part of the campaign at all.
+The table below can help a campaign decide how to categorize an expense.

 Note: The contest start date and selection date are indicated in the nomination contest report provided by the registered association or the registered party that held the contest.